dave-doty/aggie-unterprise/README.md

 print("Totals for July")
 display(Markdown(table_jul))
 ```

+Finally, you can customize a bit how to clean up project names.
+They are taken either from the column named "Project Name" in the spreadsheet, unless that name has the substring `"PPM Only"` in it, which generally appear in department-specific funds like startup grants or indirect cost return, and are identical (for the CS department for me, they are all named "David Doty ENGR COMPUTER SCIENCE PPM Only").
+For these funds we instead use the column "Task/Subtask Name" (which is useless for normal grants since it just says "TASK01", but is a bit more informative for department-specific funds).

+To clean up the project names, you can specify two parameters to the `Summary.from_file` method: `substrings_to_clean` and `suffixes_to_clean`.
+Any substring appearing in `substrings_to_clean` will be removed, for example if I set `substrings_to_clean=['CS', 'Doty']`, it will change the project name `"CS NSF Engineering DNA and RNA Doty K302325F33"` to `"NSF Engineering DNA and RNA  K302325F33"`.
+Anything in `suffixes_to_clean` will be removed, not only that substring, but the entire rest of the name.
+For instance, if I set `suffixes_to_clean=['K3023']`, it will change `"NSF Engineering DNA and RNA  K302325F33"` to `"NSF Engineering DNA and RNA"`.

 ## Installation
 I may put this on [PyPI](https://pypi.org/) eventually so that it can be installed via pip.
 Until then you have to install the hard way: